White blank background with no visible objects or figures.

 • Gunnar Wetterberg

-"I share the Aurora Movement's vision of the potential benefits of a Nordic Confederation, the security and prosperity benefits it might bring about, but also the the social and cultural values that such co-operation would deepen and entail.
-I wish Aurora all success, and a large following in the Nordic countries."
+"I share the Aurora Movement's vision of the potential benefits of Nordic unity.
+Not only will such unity bring about more security and prosperity.
+It will also deepen Nordic social and cultural values.
+I wish Aurora all success and a large following in the Nordic countries."

 – Author and Historian